-- Add the liquids and turn the heat up to medium high.
+- Add the milk and water mixture and turn the heat up to medium high.
 Add salt and pepper.

-- Stir frequently until the mixture starts to bubble--about 6-8 minutes.
+- Stir frequently until the mixture starts to bubble and coats the back of a spoon--about 6-8 minutes.

 - Cut a couple of small holes in the top to vent the pie as it cooks.